Remembering Jodi Arias: Poster Girl for Narcissism

 Based on my observations, Jodi Arias displays seven of the nine DSM criteria for NPD.
 She doesn’t just want or like attention, she craves it, and needs it, often more than life itself.
 Narcissists are abusive and manipulative of others, and completely absorbed with themselves.
 They are willing to victimize anyone to achieve their own ends, and show no remorse when they get caught.
 On the contrary, they often enjoy the notoriety that comes along with that.

 Even now, after being locked up for life, Jodi loves being infamous.
-I would love to ask her one question, “was it worth it?” and I would not be surprised if her answer was a resounding, “YES”!
+I would love to ask her one question: “Was it worth it?”
+I would not be surprised if her answer was a resounding, “YES”!

 Failure to conform to societal norms: Jodi has no respect for the law or the rules of society.
 She not only viciously killed another person, she openly and unabashedly sneered at the prosecuting attorney during the courtroom proceedings.